We-Jay/TinyHeliShow/README.md

 When the game starts, you will be prompted to make a relevant (any from your chosen set) Tiny-Heli gesture.
 This will set up the game corresponding to your chosen manoeuvre and gesture set.
 Then, at the start of the play and after every successful move, you are presented with a new and a unique 3D puzzle.
 A set of rings are suspended in the space above a helicopter field.
 You have to figure out the helicopter manoeuvre that, once executed, will move through all the rings.
 Each 3D manoeuvre has a corresponding 2D Tiny-Heli gesture.
 With the help of your Tiny-Heli you will make the gesture corresponding to your solution.
 The game tiny helicopter will execute the manoeuvre in the game.
 See if your manoeuvre solves the puzzle.

 If you are successful, and depending upon your past performance, you will move on to the next puzzle in the same or the next level of the game.The game has three levels of difficulty.
 The number of rings gets reduced at each level, making it harder and harder to figure out the move.
-You can make a maximum of 3 mistakes in the game.
+You can make a maximum of 3 mistakes in the game at any level.

 If you succeed at all the levels, you become the "**The Tiny Heli Master**"! *That is an honour!*